magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 am a CommentBox.

 The above lines mix into JS code a kind of HTML code, JSX code in React parlance.
-It first define a new class, named `CommentBox`, which is an UI Component, containing one method only: `render()`.
+It first defines a new class, named `CommentBox`, which is an UI Component containing one method only: `render()`.
 This method uses JSX syntax to declare the structure of the component itself which, in this very simple case, is just a `div` tag element (it's a React component, not an HTML element) and the text `Hello,